Actipro/WPF-Controls/Documentation/topics/syntaxeditor/dotnet-languages-addon/csharp/intelliprompt.md

 ## Code Snippets

 [IntelliPrompt code snippets](../../user-interface/intelliprompt/code-snippets.md) provide the ability to insert pre-defined text fragments and for the end user to edit fields declared within the text.
 When a code snippet provider with code snippets is registered as a service on the language, the automated completion list will list code snippets at appropriate times.
-Typing a code snippet's shortcut, which is also inserted by selecting a code snippet from the completion list, and pressing `Tab` will activate a code snippet template session.
+Typing a code snippet's shortcut, which is also inserted by selecting a code snippet from the completion list, and pressing <kbd>Tab</kbd> will activate a code snippet template session.

 The [ICodeSnippetProvider](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.ICodeSnippetProvider) service that is registered needs to have a root [ICodeSnippetFolder](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.ICodeSnippetFolder) set on it, with at least code snippet within it or its child folders.
 A folder can be created programmatically. @if (wpf winforms) {Or it can be loaded recursively via the [CodeSnippetFolder](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.Implementation.CodeSnippetFolder).[LoadFrom](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.Implementation.CodeSnippetFolder.LoadFrom*) method. }